VishnuRupan/CryptoCrab-landing-page/README.md

 **Link To Site**: [https://epic-bardeen-e92272.netlify.app/](https://epic-bardeen-e92272.netlify.app/)

 Frontend landing page design for a possible bitcoin mining company.
+Design choices were made to capture a potential investors attention.
+Follows the formula of a quick summary of services, a 2x2 grid with pictures, famous quotes, and a message from the CEO.

 **Built using**:
 - React